Government of the District of Columbia - Office of the State Superintendent of Education (OSSE)

 GrantWatch ID#: 150049

-The 2022 DC Teacher of the Year will receive a $7,500 award, professional development and leadership opportunities, and will represent DC in the 2022 National Teacher of the Year competition.
+The 2023 DC Teacher of the Year will receive a $7,500 award, professional development and leadership opportunities, and will represent DC in the 2023 National Teacher of the Year competition.
+The runner-up will receive a $1,500 award.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.